Find filming locations for The Favourite, learn more about the history behind the film and find out about Queen Anne's legacy at Hampton Court Palace.

-Hampton Court Palace was proud to welcome the cast and crew of The Favourite during the spring of 2017.
+Hampton Court Palace was proud to welcome the film's cast and crew during the spring of 2017.

 Key filming locations included Henry VIII's Kitchens, the Cartoon Gallery and Fountain Court, which are all open to the public and included in your day admission ticket to the palace.